Barry Evans (actor): Personal life and death

 Evans was bisexual.
+He had brief relationships with the actress Judy Geeson and actor Jimmy Gardner, and remained on good terms with them after their separations.

 He met Jain Galliford in Portugal in 1969, and they were in a serious relationship for a while.
 In 1993, Evans moved to Hinckley, Leicestershire, to help Galliford raise her four children after her partner, Roger Severs, was arrested for murdering his parents.
 Galliford was his closest friend.

 Evans told Galliford that he had a huge crush on actor Lionel Blair, which Blair did not reciprocate.

-In February 1997, police discovered Evans's body in his living room after going to the house to tell him they had recovered his stolen car, which had been reported missing the day before.
+On 10 February 1997, police discovered Evans's body in his living room after going to the house to tell him they had recovered his stolen car, which had been reported missing the day before.
 The cause of his death has never been confirmed.
 The coroner found a blow to Evans's head, and high levels of alcohol in his system.
-A short will was found on a table next to his body and a spilt packet of aspirin tablets was found on the floor, bearing a pre-decimalisation price tag (i.e. before 15 February 1971), indicating the pack was at least 26 years old, but the coroner concluded he had not taken any.
+A short will was found on a table next to his body and a spilt packet of aspirin tablets was found on the floor, bearing a pre-decimalisation price tag (i.e., before 15 February 1971), indicating the pack was at least 26 years old, but the coroner concluded he had not taken any.
 An open verdict was eventually given.
 An 18-year-old youth was arrested but later released without charge due to insufficient evidence.

 Evans was cremated at Golders Green Crematorium.

 Legacy

 A blue plaque commemorating Evans, erected by The Heritage Foundation, is situated at 8 Buckland Crescent in Belsize Park, north west London.
 He lived at this address from 1960 until the early 1980s.
 A memorial charity lunch in aid of Barnardo's was held in honour of Evans and Mind Your Language writer Vince Powell at the Marriott Hotel near Marble Arch in central London.
 His premature death and later career featured in a TV documentary, Saucy!
 Secrets of the British Sex Comedy, broadcast by Channel 4 in July 2024.
 Radio Times previewed "the sad tale of Barry Evans, who hid his true sexuality at a time when he was receiving on-screen advances from women in Adventures of a Taxi Driver."

+A biography by Daniel Ward, Barry Evans: The Life and Death of a Sitcom Star, was published in 2025.